HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 vc3: SHOW it6/ao6 (feinjobo2) IF  sformdua = 1

-vc3: SHOW it11/ao11 (feinekio) IF dkinja = 2
+vc4: SHOW it11/ao11 (feinekio) IF dkinja = 2

-av1: ao1 TO ao14: number 4 Stellen; 0 TO 9999
+av:

-kh1: ao1 TO ao14: Bitte geben Sie Ihre jeweiligen monatlichen Einnahmen an (0 bis 9999)
+kh: ao1 TO ao14: Bitte geben Sie Ihre jeweiligen monatlichen Einnahmen an (0 bis 9999)

 fv: